krishnanlab/PecanPy/README.md

 # PecanPy: A parallelized, efficient, and accelerated _node2vec_ in Python

 Learning low-dimensional representations (embeddings) of nodes in large graphs is key to applying machine learning on massive biological networks. _Node2vec_ is the most widely used method for node embedding.
 PecanPy is a fast, parallelized, memory efficient, and cache optimized Python implementation of [_node2vec_](https://github.com/aditya-grover/node2vec).
 It uses cache-optimized compact graph data structures and precomputing/parallelization to result in fast, high-quality node embeddings for biological networks of all sizes and densities.

+Below is a quick start guide.
+Detailed documentation is available [here](https://pecanpy.readthedocs.io/).

 The implementation and the optimizations, along with benchmarks, are described in this [preprint](https://doi.org/10.1101/2020.07.23.218487) `bioRxiv doi.org/10.1101/2020.07.23.218487`.
-The benchmarking results presented in the preprint can be reproduced using the test scripts provided in the benchmarking repository [here](https://github.com/krishnanlab/PecanPy_benchmarks).
-Finally, you can read the docs of the code on [readthedocs](https://pecanpy.readthedocs.io/en/latest/).
+The benchmarking results presented in the preprint can be reproduced using the test scripts provided in the companion [benchmarks repo](https://github.com/krishnanlab/PecanPy_benchmarks).

 ## Installation